Zihang-Ma/Zihang-Ma/README.md

 ## Hi there 👋

-I'm Zihang Ma ("梓航 马" in Chinese), an undergraduate at Tianjin University majoring in Information Management & Information Systems.
+I'm Zihang Ma ("梓航 马" in Chinese；Zihang/梓航 is my first name), an undergraduate at Tianjin University majoring in Information Management & Information Systems.

 I currently work as a research assistant in the Deep Reinforcement Learning Lab (DRL-LAB).